marijnwijbenga/portfolio-project-list/README.md

 A list of all the portfolio work i want to do to just make fun stuff

 ## deploy all to heroku or amazon (or both)
 :point_right:!!
-API's with STRAPI :point_left:
+API's with JSON Server

 ### Tech Stack:
 :point_right:!!
 Frontend: Vue 3 + TS + Vite
 :point_right:!!
 Frontend: TAILWIND + SASS
 :point_right:!!
-Backend: STRAPI
+Backend: Json Server